Doors Open is a great opportunity to meet new people while supporting architectural heritage in Waterloo Region.

 Be a photographer, blogger, social media or podcast journalist for Doors Open Waterloo Region!!

 Introduce people to YOUR favourite Doors Open site, on or before Doors Open.
 Scope out any sites you would like to photograph/capture in a podcast/write about in your blog/tweet about.
 Pick which sites you would like to cover, and let us know.
-If you are free on Sept.
-20, 2014, we would love it if you could also capture images/footage of visitors enjoying Doors Open sites!
+If you are free on the third Saturday of September, we would love it if you could also capture images/footage of visitors enjoying Doors Open sites!

 Why blog/podcast/tweet/photograph for Doors Open?